webaverse/docs/docs/engineering/app/systems/vehicle-system.md

 ---
 # Vehicle System

+## Importing a Vehicle

 Adding a vehicle to our scene is really easy.
-All you have to do is put a description in .scn file.
+All you have to do is put a description in a `.scn` file.

 ```js
 {